npanuhin/BIOCAD-BWA/README.md

 <h1 align="center">BWA and SAM analysis</h1>

+> This repository is no longer maintained and will be archived soon.
+Please refer to [npanuhin/BIOCAD](https://github.com/npanuhin/BIOCAD) for a continuation of this project.

 > This repository is not intended to represent work, but rather to store and transmit data.

 ## Analysis status